pagkly/Zed/Investopedia3/Withdrawal Plan.md

 This type of arrangement with a mutual fund affords the investor an income stream during their retirement years while also maintaining exposure to further growth by keeping their remaining funds invested in the mutual fund for as long as possible.

-By making periodic [withdrawals](https://www.investopedia.com/terms/w/withdrawal.asp), account holders are able to enjoy average return values that often exceed average sale prices.
+By making periodic [[withdrawals]](https://www.investopedia.com/terms/w/withdrawal.asp), account holders are able to enjoy average return values that often exceed average sale prices.
 In this way, they can secure higher unit prices than those attainable by withdrawing everything at once.

-There are also [tax advantages](https://www.investopedia.com/terms/t/tax-advantaged.asp) to this type of plan.
+There are also [[tax advantages]](https://www.investopedia.com/terms/t/tax-advantaged.asp) to this type of plan.
 Withdrawals are made from capital, and as such, long-term gains are paid at a lower tax rate.
 Many individuals use these plans as part of their tax-planning strategies to make the most of this lower rate of taxation.

 With a systematic withdrawal plan, an investor’s money will continue to grow as long as the investment is performing at a rate that is higher than the rate of withdrawal.
 Once an investor has finished the accumulation phase, most generally prefer to structure their spending so that their funds will last for an extended period of time.
 This can be done by managing a portfolio and periodically selling assets, investing in income-producing securities, purchasing an annuity, etc.